heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

-*1873.* In a dream, Ellen returns to Trinity Quay, like childhood but bathed in a gentle greyness, as if the light cannot quite touch the objects it falls upon.
+*1873.* In a dream, Ellen returns to Trinity Quay at night.
+It is like childhood but bathed in a gentle greyness, as if the light cannot quite touch the objects it falls upon.
 A black-cloaked figure---Reverend Dewar?
  Professor Davie?---sits, facing away from her and towards the water.